 When someone says planner, the first thing that may come to mind is a spiral-bound book.
 That is just one option.
 There are printable templates and apps you can use to help you better manage your schedule and time.

 If you are old school, the traditional planner might be the right option for you.
-Erin Condren has some absolutely gorgeous planners!
-One unique feature about her planners is the ability to customize them.
-You can get the layout and style that works for you.
+The Blog Planner is one idea.
+It is a physical planner designed for bloggers (right down to planning, SEO, blog posts, and newsletters).
 A planner that works for your needs is key to success.

 While this type of planner looks gorgeous, it is not explicitly geared towards bloggers.
 You may want to invest in a simple blogging planner.
 A good blogging planner has forms that bloggers need to stay organized and track everything.

 When you write a blog post, what all do you need to remember to do?
 A blogging post checklist would prove helpful, right?
 Then, there is tracking your income, your affiliates, and your goals.
-Bloggers also often have to plan their content months in advance, so it is on their site at the right time of the year.
+Bloggers also often have to plan their content months ahead of time, so it is on their site at the right time of the year.

 As much as paper or printable planners work, that may not be the right option for everyone.
-Asana is a great option for an online productivity planner.
-The app lets you enter a task and then you can keep track of everything you need to do to finish it.
+Asana is an excellent option for an online productivity planner.
+The app lets you enter a task, and then you can keep track of everything you need to do to finish it.

 If you are a food blogger, you need to find the recipe, buy the ingredients, prepare it (possibly taking video and photos while doing so), shoot the final images, type the post, find affiliates to add, create pinnable graphics, publish, and promote.
 Whew.
 That is a lot of things to do for one post.